Farmers Insurance Review & Complaints: Home, Business & Auto Insurance

 Nearly 60 percent of Famers employees have been with the company for up to 10 years, according to Great Places to Work.

 They’re split pretty evenly by category in a further breakdown; 20 percent fall into the under two years category, while another 20 percent fall into the six to ten-year category, and 19 percent have been with Farmers 2-6 years.
+Fourteen percent of the company’s employees have a tenure of more than twenty years at their Farmers Insurance careers.

 Employees generally have a positive impression of the company.
 Farmers made the 2019 Fortune list of the Best Places to Work at number 91 and ranked at number 26 among insurance and financial services companies.